-The anode represents the component of the x-ray tube where x-rays is produced.
-It is a piece of metal, shaped in the form of a bevelled disk with the diameter between 55 and 100mm, 7mm thick, connected to the positive side of the electrical circuit.
-The anode converts the energy of the electrons into X-rays and dissipates the heat, considered the byproduct.
+The anode is the component of the x-ray tube where x-rays are produced.
+It is a piece of metal, shaped in the form of a bevelled disk with the diameter between 55 and 100 mm, and thickness of 7 mm, connected to the positive side of the electrical circuit.
+The anode converts the energy of the electrons into x-rays dissipating heat as a byproduct.

-Most X-ray tubes are built of tungsten (Z=74).
-Tungsten has the high atomic number Z and has a high melting point of 3370°C with the low rate of evaporation.
-Alloy containing tungsten and rhenium is also used, since 5-10% of rhenium prevents crazing of the anode surface.
+Most x-ray tubes are built of tungsten.
+Tungsten has a high atomic (74) and a high melting point of 3370 °C with a correspondingly low rate of evaporation.
+The high atomic number of tungsten gives more efficient bremsstrahlung production compared to lower atomic number target materials.
+Alloy containing tungsten and rhenium is also used since 5-10% of rhenium prevents crazing of the anode surface.
 The body of the anode is made of the materials that are light and have a good heat storage capacity, like molybdenum and graphite.
-Molybdenum is also often used as the surface material for the anodes used in mammography, for its characteristics: intermediate atomic number – with the produced X-rays of the energies suited for this purpose.
+Molybdenum is also often used as the surface material for the anodes used in mammography for its characteristics: intermediate atomic number, with the produced x-rays of the energies suited for this purpose.
 Some of the anodes used for mammography are also made of rhodium (Z=45), producing more penetrating radiation, preferably for use in dense breast imaging.

-Anodes are designed as beveled disks attached to the large copper rotor of the electric motor, rotating them at the speeds up to 10,000 RPM, with the temperature of 2000°C. The purpose of the rotation is to dissipate the heat.
+Anodes are designed as bevelled disks attached to the large copper rotor of the electric motor, rotating them at the speeds up to 10,000 RPM, with the temperature of 2000 °C. The purpose of the rotation is to dissipate the heat.
 Most rotating anodes actually represent rather complex electromechanical systems consisting of approximately 350 pieces, taking around 150 assembly operations.

 - 1. HyperPhysics, Department for Physics and Astronomy, Georgia State University